 - Body aches

 It’s no wonder so many people who attempt detox without support are unsuccessful.
 However, our compassionate and trained clinicians and care coordinators are there every minute to alleviate these symptoms.
 We also employ tried-and-true coping strategies, such as medication-assisted treatments, group and individual counseling, drug and alcohol education, 12-step meetings, and peer support.

 Toward the end of detox and rehab, as the body is healing, the mind clears, and the soul becomes stronger.
 Cravings and withdrawal symptoms typically become less intense, and clients become equipped to face the next phase of their healing journey.

 Why You Should Not Detox at Home

 It can be tempting for individuals to go cold turkey and try to detox at home.
 However, this can be a dangerous decision, as withdrawal symptoms range in severity from discomfort to deadly.
 Severe symptoms include delirium tremens (DTs), hallucinations, seizures, rapid heart rate, and even cardiac arrest.
 When detoxing at home, clients do not have access to immediate care, and their health is not being closely monitored.
-At 180 Detox, Northbound’s Orange County detox center, each person receives an individualized treatment plan that keeps them safe, and as comfortable as possible.
+At 180 Detox, Northbound’s Detox Center, each person receives an individualized treatment plan that keeps them safe, and as comfortable as possible.

 From the 180 Detox center, individuals can transition into our Men’s or Women’s Residential Treatment Programs, our Outpatient Programs, or another program that aligns with where that individual is within their recovery journey and treatment needs.